openebs-archive/openebs-docs/docs/installation.md

 <font size="5">Configure Environmental Variable</font>

-Some of the configurations related to cStor Target, default cStor sparse pool, Local PV Basepath, etc can be configured as environmental variable in the corresponding deployment specification.
+Some of the configurations related to cStor Target, default cStor sparse pool, default Storage configuration, Local PV Basepath, etc can be configured as environmental variable in the corresponding deployment specification.

 <h4><a class="anchor" aria-hidden="true" id="sparse-dir "></a>SparseDir</h4>
 SparseDir is a hostPath directory where to look for sparse files.
 The default value is "/var/openebs/sparse".

 The following configuration must added as environmental variable in the maya-apiserver deployment specification.
 This change must be done before applying the OpenEBS operator YAML file.